Bronchodilator Reversibility Testing

 What is a bronchodilator reversibility test?

-The bronchodilator reversibility test is used to determine how well your lungs are working.
+This test is used to find out how well your lungs are working.

-This test uses a spirometer and a bronchodilator.
+This test is done with a spirometer and a bronchodilator.
 A spirometer is a machine that measures lung function.
 It measures how much and how fast air is blown out or exhaled.
 Bronchodilators are medicines that open the airways, making it easier to breathe.

 Why might I need a bronchodilator reversibility test?

 This test is often used in people who have asthma or chronic obstructive pulmonary disease (COPD).
-For example, it may be done to help diagnose either condition.
+It may be done to help diagnose either condition.

 How do I get ready for a bronchodilator reversibility test?

-Before the test, you may be told not to take your usual bronchodilator medicine.
+Before the test, you may be told not to take your normal bronchodilator medicine.
 Make sure you follow the instructions exactly as given.

 What happens during a bronchodilator reversibility test?

 This test is often done in your healthcare provider's office.
-The reversibility testing steps usually include the following:
+The testing often goes like this:

-1. You will be asked to take a deep breath and then blow into the mouthpiece of the spirometer as hard as you can.
-This is a baseline measurement.
+1. You will be asked to take a deep breath and then blow into the spirometer as hard as you can.
 The spirometer records the results.
+This is called a baseline measurement.

 3. You will wait for about 15 minutes.

-4. You will take a deep breath and then blow into the mouthpiece spirometer as hard as you can.
-Again, the spirometer records the results.
+4. You will take a deep breath and then blow into the spirometer as hard as you can.
+Again, it will record the results.

-5. You will be asked to blow into the mouthpiece more than once to get the best reading possible.
+5. You will be asked to blow into the spirometer more than once.
+This is done to get the best reading you can.

 What happens after a bronchodilator reversibility test?

-Your healthcare provider will make, confirm, or exclude a diagnosis of lung disease by using information about:
+After this test, your healthcare provider will make, confirm, or exclude a diagnosis of lung disease.
+He or she will also use information from:

-The information may be used to determine the severity of your lung condition and to help figure out the best treatment for you.
+The results of this test may be used to find out how severe your lung condition is.
+This can help your healthcare provider choose the best treatment for you.